-Lucky for you, we’ve put together a list of six parks in the heart of Barcelona where you can reconnect with yourself and nature without leaving the city.
+We’ve put together a list of 6 parks in Barcelona where you can reconnect with yourself and nature without leaving the city.

 When it comes to parks and Barcelona, many of us immediately think of Parc Güell, however, Barcelona has much more to offer.
-From secret mazes to charming parks with sea views, keeping your New Year’s resolutions has never been so easy!
+From secret mazes to charming parks with sea views, you can visit them all, it’s worth it!

 This historical garden is perfect for young and old alike.
 Get lost in its enchanting cypress-tree maze or wander its romantic gardens with hidden ponds, pavilions and sculptures.
 The oldest park in Barcelona can be visited at any time of year, but is especially magical in the autumn.